MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M01L01_Environments.md

 ## Exercise 2 – Sign up for Power Pages

 In this exercise, you will provision a Power Pages site.
 This can take up to an hour, so you will follow these steps to start the provisioning process in the background while you progress through your labs.
-You will make configure the site in a future lab.
+You will configure the site in a future lab.

 ### Task 1.1 - Create a Power Pages site